shv-om/MobKit/README.md

   -  `kill -63 1` -> Toggle between Hide and Unhide the module from Kernel Module List (lsmod).
   -  `kill -64 1` -> Acquire Root for the current shell.

-  ## Payload
+## Payloads
   -  The payload associated with the module is for testing purposes only.
-    -
+  -  hsjajsnsjd.py -> Reverse Shell Payload.
+  -  ahsjendhah.txt -> Reverse Shell Encoded Hex Bytes.
+  -  dheysjdnsj.py -> Decodes the Hex Bytes and creates the reverse shell payload file.